Blosc/python-blosc2/ANNOUNCE.rst

 Announcing Python-Blosc2 2.2.6
 ==============================

-This is a maintenance release, where we have upgraded to latest C-Blosc2 2.10.1.
+This is a maintenance release, where we have upgraded to latest C-Blosc2 2.10.3.
-This provides fixes for dynamic plugins and the possibility to run them in multithreading mode (see PR #127).
+This provides the ability to use the blosc2_openhtj2k dynamic plugin (see https://github.com/Blosc/blosc2_openhtj2k for more info on this).

 For more info, you can have a look at the release notes in: